-- that occurred on campus, on a campus building or property, on public property, or within the patrol jurisdiction of the campus police or campus security department and is reported to the campus police or the campus security department" This log is available for viewing 24 hours a day, 7 days a week, 52 weeks a year.
+Disclose in a public crime log "any crime that occurred on campus, on a campus building or property, on public property, or within the patrol jurisdiction of the campus police or campus security department and is reported to the campus police or the campus security department" This log is available for viewing 24 hours a day, 7 days a week, 52 weeks a year.
 The log for the past 60 days is kept in the lobby of the police station.
-Logs prior to these dates are available upon request. - Maintain in a public fire log a record of any fire that occurred in an on-campus student housing facility.
+Logs prior to these dates are available upon request.

+Maintain in a public fire log a record of any fire that occurred in an on-campus student housing facility.
 This log is available for viewing 24 hours a day, 7 days a week, 52 weeks a year.
 The log for the past 60 days is kept in the lobby of the police station.
 Logs prior to these dates are available upon request.
 This log is combined with the police daily crime log.

-CAMPUS SAFETY AND SECURITY POLICIES AND PROCEDURES
+CAMPUS SAFETY AND SECURITY Policies and Procedures